-5.2.2.5 Run@Rate
+5.2.2.6.
+Run@Rate

-Typically a Run @ Rate will be performed together with the MPA.
-The HARMAN Run@Rate tool (F2151243 - Run@Rate Workbook for HARMAN Suppliers) will be used for this.
+Typically, a Run@Rate will be performed together with the MPA.
+The HARMAN Run@Rate tool will be used for this.
 The purpose of this activity is to verify that the supplier's actual manufacturing process, while operating under mass production operating conditions, is: